scores (documents for music)

 The Austin Conradi papers contain concert programs, school essays, newspaper clippings, correspondence, scores, and a photograph relating to the life and career of pianist Austin Conradi.

-Benjamin Grobani was a talented musician, teacher, and composer who was influential in the Baltimore Jewish community.
+Benjamin Grobani was a music teacher, composer, and cantor in the Baltimore Jewish community.
 The Grobani papers include a large collection of Jewish sacred music scores, personal papers, and concert programs.

 Brick Fleagle and Luther Henderson were jazz musicians and arrangers who were business partners and close friends.
 The Brick Fleagle and Luther Henderson papers and collection of jazz recordings contain manuscript and published scores of Fleagle's and Henderson's compositions and arrangements, personal papers of Brick Fleagle, photographs, and recordings.

 A record producer, composer, pianist, critic, and educator, Cal Lampley taught at the Peabody Conservatory and Morgan State University for many years after working in the record industry.
-The Cal Lampley papers contain manuscript scores of his music and a small collection of concert programs and related papers.
+The Cal Lampley music manuscripts contain scores of his music and a small collection of concert programs and related papers.

 Carol Lynn (1893-1987, born Carol Lynn Fetser) was a dancer and educator who was the co-director with Ted Shawn of the Jacob's Pillow ballet school.
 Lynn taught privately in Baltimore in the 1920s and 1930s and directed the Peabody Preparatory Dance Department from 1947 until her retirement in 1970.
 The Carol Lynn papers contain Lynn's choreography with corresponding musical scores, a collection of her 16mm dance films, and photographs, programs, and other documents related to her career.